Lamminrahka master plan

 Urban and natural

-The resiliency of the ecosystem has been maintained.
+The resilience of the ecosystem has been maintained.
 The connected network of green areas benefits the inhabitants and the natural environment alike.

 Adjusted to nature